 In case you eat meat: What kind of meat do you buy?
 What do you know about the food you add to your supermarket trolley and about the way it has been produced?
 Antibiotic resistance – why does such a thing exist?
 What kind of a life do animals have in animal farms?
 And, after all, does any „clean way“ to kill animals exist?

 Further: Is there a difference between eating a pig and eating a pilot whale?
 Some animals: are they „better“ than others, because they look cute, are more intelligent or form social ties?
 Are pilot whales an endangered species?

-Fact: Eating too much whale meat and blubber has a negative impact on people's health.
+Nowadays, eating too much whale meat and blubber has a negative impact on people's health.
 Questions: Who is polluting the oceans?
 Should we all go veggie?
 And could we all go veggie, everywhere?
 Have you ever checked the prices for fruit and vegetables in a Faroese supermarket, country of origin of the goods included?
 What about environmental pollution caused by transport?
 And what about the urban movement to eat local foods?

 Let’s assume that you are an opponent of the grind.
 Insults, mobbing and slander, attacking the Faroese people – where does this lead to?
 Key word counter-productive: Will any aggressive attitude help you to reach your goal?
 Besides: Are there only recommenders of the grind in the Faroe Islands?
 Another one. „What if“ scenario.
 The Faroese change the manner and method of killing pilot whales.
 Would that be acceptable for you?

 You have all the answers to all these questions, you made up your mind, you have an opinion?
 Make sure that it's based on trustworthy information.
 Much has been written about the grind.
 Truths, half-truths and complete nonsense.
 Finally, an opinion.
 To my mind: Taking a quick look at a picture of the „Red Seas“ and being disgusted – well, that’s easy.
 Honestly dealing with all these questions – that's far more complicated.